EnginBahar/SpotDIPy/README.md

 # SpotDIPy
-The easy way to stellar Doppler Imaging
+The easy way for stellar Doppler Imaging

 Coming soon!